sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : High-level LaTeX3 concepts
+Short desc    : High-level LaTeX3 concepts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This collection contains implementations for aspects of the
+Descript     : This collection contains implementations for aspects of the
              : LaTeX3 kernel, dealing with higher-level ideas such as the
              : Designer Interface.
 The packages here are considered broadly
              : stable (The LaTeX3 Project does not expect the interfaces to